sylhare/sylhare.github.io/_posts/2022/2022-02-09-How-to-fix-npm-dependency-library-hell.md

 Also, if you have two dependencies using two different major versions, you might be able to resolve on a version, but your project may not behave like expected.

-> For example some test may start failing for weird reason saying that some unknown method "_is not a function_".
+> For example, some tests may start failing for weird reason, saying that some unknown method "_is not a function_".

 Then try to update the version of your dependencies, so they depend on the same sub dependencies' version.
 You can check directly in the `node_modules/*` or using `npm list package`.